 The Cubs are in the World Series!!
 That’s crazy!
 It’s amazing!
 I’m not even a sports fan, but I am so happy for them!
 Yey Cubbies!

 It’s been more than two years since I left Chicago for the 2nd time.
-And you know…I feel bad about this but I don’t really miss it.
+And you know…I feel bad about this but I don’t really miss Chicago.
 Then again, you can’t make yourself feel something you don’t feel so I shouldn’t feel bad about this but I still do.
 People ask me all the time “Don’t you miss Chicago?”
 And I have to think about it for a bit because I know my answer won’t really make them happy.
 It’s not that I dislike Chicago or anything — I just feel pretty neutral about it.
 Let’s just say…it’s a nice place to visit.

 To be fair, I am not a native Chicagoan or Midwesterner.
 I was born in Queens and raised in Long Island, New York.
 I moved to Chicago after university because I got a job in Chicago and well, I kinda like change and I figured “Hey, why not.”
 But during my first visit to the Windy City, I was so used to Manhattan that my immediate reaction was something like “Uh, is this it?
 It’s just one street.
 Where’s the rest of the city?”